RWNowak/GPU-GSearch/README.md

 5. test_home_page_post_with_fixture: This test ensures that posting to the home page ("/") returns a "405" (Method Not Allowed) status code, indicating that the POST method is not allowed on this page.

 6. test_find_gpu_valid_id_with_fixture: This test checks that the find GPU page ("/find_gpu") returns a valid response when requested with valid data using the POST method.
 It also confirms that the response contains the expected game.

+7. test_find_gpu_invalid_id_with_fixture: It tests the behavior of the '/find_gpu' page when an invalid (empty) game ID is provided.
+The test asserts that the response status code should be '500' (Internal Server Error).

+8. test_home_page_nonexistent_route_with_fixture: It verifies the response of a nonexistent route.
+The test sends a GET request to a nonexistent route and asserts that the response status code should be '404' (Not Found).

+9. test_about_page_post_with_fixture: It checks the behavior of the '/about' page when it is accessed with a POST request.
+The test asserts that a '405' (Method Not Allowed) status code should be returned.

 ###### Test scenarios execution report
 All test scenarios executed successfully without any failures.
 The Flask application performed as expected and returned valid responses for different routes and inputs.